LupraV/SHARE_survival/README.md

 # Too Sick for Working, or Sick of Working?
 ## Impact of Acute Health Shocks on Early Labour Market Exits

+### Abstract
+This case study explores the impact of acute health shocks on early labour market exits among individuals aged 50 and above, leveraging the European SHARE dataset (waves 1-8).
+Using survival analysis methodologies, including Kaplan-Meier estimators and Cox proportional hazards models, the study examines the influence of acute health shocks and self-perceived health conditions, and other health and socioeconomic factors on early retirement decisions across 28 European countries and Israel.
+Findings highlight significant gender-specific patterns, with poorer health levels being key drivers of early exits.
+The results provide insights into policy interventions that may delay early retirements, promoting better health and economic outcomes.

 ### Overview
 This repository contains the Stata code and data preparation steps used to investigate the relationship between acute health shocks and early labour market exits among older adults (aged 50+).
 The study utilises data from the Survey of Health, Ageing, and Retirement in Europe (SHARE - https://share-eric.eu/) and applies survival analysis methods, including Kaplan-Meier estimators and Cox proportional hazards models.